-ARTICLE STANDBY Sample Clauses
+ARTICLE STANDBY Clause Samples

 ARTICLE STANDBY.
 (The following clause will appear in all agreements replacing any provision related to Standby that existed in the Hospital's expiring collective agreement:) An employee required to standby or remain available for call-back duty on other than regular scheduled hours shall be paid at the rate of two dollars and fifty cents ($2.50) per hour of standby time.
 Where such standby falls on any of the designated holidays listed in the collective agreement, the employee shall be paid at the rate of three dollars ($3.00) per hour of standby time.
 Hours worked for call-back shall be deducted from hours for which the employee receives standby pay.
 However, an employee shall be entitled to a minimum of five dollars ($5.00) for each eight hour period on standby even if called back to work.
-ARTICLE CALL BACK (The following central provision will be appropriately reflected in all collective agreements as Article 20:)
+(The following central provision will be appropriately reflected in all collective agreements as Article 20:)

 ARTICLE STANDBY.
-When the Employer requires an employee to be available on standby during off-duty hours, an employee shall be compensated at the rate of one-half hours’ pay for each four (4) consecutive hours or portion thereof of standby duty.
-No payment shall be made when the employee is unable to work when required.
+Where the Employer requires an employee to be available on standby during off-duty hours, an employee shall be entitled to a standby payment of one (1)hours’ pay for each eight (8) consecutive hours or portion thereof that the employee is on standby.
 An employee designated by letter or by list for standby duty shall be available during the period of standby at a known telephone number and be available to return for duty as quickly as possible if called.
 In designating employees for standby, the Employer will endeavour to provide for the equitable distribution of standby duties.
+No standby payment shall be granted if an employee is unable to report for duty when required.
 An employee on standby who is required to report for work shall be paid, in addition to the standby pay, the greater of

 ARTICLE STANDBY.
 An employee who has been designated by the Employer to be available on standby during off duty hours, shall be entitled to the following payment